Full-Time

 • Prior work or experience pushing hardware systems through FCC/FDA approval process

 Neuralink develops brain-computer interfaces (BCIs) that enable direct communication between the brain and external devices.
-Their main product, the N1 Implant, is a small, fully implantable device that allows users to control computers or mobile devices through their brain activity.
-The implant is powered by a wirelessly charged battery and uses custom chips to process neural signals, which are then sent to the Neuralink Application that translates these signals into computer commands.
-What sets Neuralink apart from competitors is its use of a surgical robot that precisely inserts ultra-thin threads into the brain, minimizing damage during the procedure.
-The goal of Neuralink is to restore autonomy to individuals with mobility issues or neurological disorders, while also appealing to those interested in enhancing their cognitive abilities.
+Their main product, the N1 Implant, is a small, fully implantable device that allows users to control computers or mobile devices.
+It works by processing neural signals with low-power chips and transmitting the data wirelessly to an application that translates brain activity into commands.
+What sets Neuralink apart from competitors is its focus on both medical applications for individuals with mobility issues and the potential for cognitive enhancement for a broader audience.
+The company's goal is to restore autonomy to those with unmet medical needs while exploring new ways for humans to interact with technology.

 Company Size